Key numbers on Canadian immigration - Asylum statistics, trends and data

 Canada’s asylum system exists to protect people who are fleeing persecution or a risk to their life or safety in their home country.
-In recent years, Canada has seen a steady rise in the number of asylum claims received.
-This increase is driven by multiple factors, including:
+In recent years, Canada has seen a steady rise in the number of people who have submitted asylum claims.
+This increase is driven by multiple factors, including

 Our obligation